wagtail/wagtail/docs/getting_started/installation.rst

 Install Wagtail
 ===============

-Wagtail is available as a pip-installable package.
+The quickest way to install Wagtail is using pip.
 To get the latest stable version:

 .. code-block:: bash

     pip install wagtail

-To check that Wagtail can be seen by Python.
-Type ``python`` in your shell then try to import ``wagtail`` from the prompt:
+To check that Wagtail can be seen by Python, type ``python`` in your shell then try to import ``wagtail`` from the prompt:

 .. code-block:: python